ladnik/ocalc/README.md

 Not supported: unary operations such as `-, !` and logical operations such as `AND, OR, ...`, as well as other useful functions like `sin, cos, sqrt, ...`

+If you have any questions regarding this project or ideas on improving it, feel free to contact me.

 ## Implementation
 As the name suggests, OCalc is implemented in the functional programming language OCaml.
 The algorithm itself consists of three parts: